Dalmontron05/Game-Notes/Genshin-Impact/Calendar.md

 # Calander
 Schedule to gain resources in this retarded gatcha game
-Ask if "Artifact: Emblem of Severed Fate" or Crimson witch set is better for Xiangling (specifically if crimson set works with little fire breathign dude)
+- Go for crimson set for dilic and xiangling first, then go for "Artifact: Emblem of Severed Fate" for xiangling
+- Xiangling Spear: Aim for "The Catch"

 Artifact: Golden Troupe
 ----